 Document imaging means you are taking a paper version of something and converting it to an image file.

-The main difference between document imaging and document scanning is that the conversion of the document is literally an image- something that can be accessed digitally, but not necessarily manipulated easily.
+Therefore, that is the main difference between document imaging and document scanning.
+The conversion of the document is literally an image.
+It’s something that can be accessed digitally, but not manipulated.

 Document imaging is handy if you need something quickly.
-However, it may be less useful in the long-run because it is harder to index or find specific documents without a specific file naming system.
+However, it can be less useful in the long run.
+It’s harder to index or find specific documents without a specific file naming system.

 Record Nations can ensure that you are hiring a document scanning provider who will handle your project in a secure manner.
 We have built a network of professional scanning providers who can handle your sensitive records.